 Ilulissat, the capital of the icebergs

-Ilulissat is possibly the most well located town in Greenland.
-The name simply means ‘icebergs’ in Greenlandic, and the town’s nickname is rightly ‘the Iceberg Capital’.
+Ilulissat is one of the most scenic located towns in Greenland.
+The name simply means ‘icebergs’ in Greenlandic, and the town’s nickname is rightly ‘the Iceberg Capital of the World’.

-On this day, you will also have the opportunity to join a boat trip to the Ice fjord (optional excursion).
+During the visit you will have the opportunity to join a boat trip to the Ice fjord (optional excursion).
 The journey takes about two and a half hours in total, a great opportunity to take a closer look at the amazing ice-sculpted scenery.

-If a hike or a trip by boat does not present enough excitement, there is also an opportunity to arrange a helicopter ride over the Ice fjord (optional excursion).
+If a hike or a trip by boat does not present enough excitement, there is also an opportunity to arrange a flight excursion in fixed wing aircrafts over the Ice fjord (optional excursion).

-Please note the boat and helicopter excursions to the Ice fjord are not included in the general tour price.
-Furthermore, the helicopter excursion must be booked in advance.
+Please note the boat and flight excursions to the Ice fjord are not included in the general tour price.
 Refer to Price Information for more details.

 In the evening, we will cruise southward, leaving lovely Disko Bay behind us as we part.